-I graduated from Melbourne University Medical School in 1996.
-After graduation, I spent the next 2 years as a Resident Medical Officer at The Western Hospital before moving to Monash Medical Centre for general surgical training.
+Dr Tsan graduated from Melbourne University Medical School in 1996.
+After graduation, he continued working as a Resident Medical Officer at The Western Hospital before moving onto his Fellowship in General Surgery at Monash Health.

-In 2001, I taught at Monash University as an Anatomy demonstrator for one year to consolidate a solid background in human anatomy.
-I then spent another year doing a sentinel node biopsy project in breast cancer with Associate Professor M Henderson at Peter MacCallum Cancer Centre (now VCCC – Victorian Comprehensive Cancer Centre).
+In 2001, Dr Tsan worked at Monash University as an Anatomy demonstrator for one year to consolidate a solid background in human anatomy.
+He then spent another year doing a sentinel node biopsy project in breast cancer with Associate Professor M Henderson at Peter MacCallum Cancer Centre (now VCCC – Victorian Comprehensive Cancer Centre) and presented the project at RACS Annual Scientific Meeting in 2003.

-I started my advanced surgical training in 2004 and developed an intense interest in Breast and Endocrine, embarking on post fellowship training at Queen Elizabeth Hospital in Adelaide.
-I then completed a CCPU course in 2009 which enables me to use ultrasound in my rooms to provide real time assessment of breast and thyroid masses.
-I can also provide fine needle aspiration biopsy if necessary at the time of consultation.
+After starting his advanced surgical training in 2004, he developed an intense interest in Breast and Endocrine, embarking on post fellowship training at Queen Elizabeth Hospital in Adelaide.
+During that time, he also completed a CCPU ( Clinical Performed Ultrasound) course in 2009 which enables him to use ultrasound in office to provide real time assessment of breast and thyroid masses.
+Dr Tsan can provide fine needle aspiration biopsy if necessary at the time of consultation.

 Dr Paul Ah-Tye